 Modify the third paragraph of 4.3.23.4.3 as shown:

-A GLK ESS can be constructed from BSSs that support general links, for example as shown in the middle and left of Figure 4-13c (ESS with GLK) that shows the data plane.
-There is no portal in a GLK ESS.
-The concept of the DS can effectively be replaced, for a GLK ESS, by an IEEE Std 802.1Q network; however, the GLK ESS topology is more general.
-For example, as shown in Figure 4-13c (ESS with GLK), a GLK ESS might consist of GLK STAs connected by IEEE Std 802.1Q bridged networks connected in some cases to an Internal Sublayer Service SAP provided by a GLK AP and in other cases provided by a GLK non-AP STA.
+BSSs that support general links can be components of an extended form of network by using the general links within an IEEE Std 802.1Q bridged network, for example as shown in the middle and left of Figure 4-13c (Example of ESS with GLK BSSs).
+In such a bridged network, the concept of the DS in a non-GLK ESS can effectively be replaced by the other components of the IEEE Std 802.1Q network.
+However, such a GLK topology is more general than the non-GLK infrastructure model.
+For example, as shown in Figure 4-13c (Example of ESS with GLK BSSs), a network extended with GLK might consist of GLK STAs connected by IEEE Std 802.1Q bridged networks connected in some cases to an Internal Sublayer Service SAP provided by a GLK AP and in other cases provided by a GLK non-AP STA.

 CID 1066